google/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/step-code.md

 ## Live editing

-Observing and pausing the executing code helps you locate errors, and live editing allows you to quickly preview changes without the need for reloading.
+Observing and pausing the executing code helps you locate errors, and live editing allows you to quickly preview changes without the need to reload.

 To live edit a script, simply click into the editor part of the Sources panel while stepping.
 Make your changes as you would do in your editor, then commit the change with <kbd class="kbd">Ctrl</kbd> + <kbd class="kbd">S</kbd> (or <kbd class="kbd">Cmd</kbd> + <kbd class="kbd">S</kbd> on Mac).
 At this point, the entire JS file will be patched into the VM and all function definitions will be updated.